 Morinaga has endorsed Osaka's plan from FY2022/3, and attended the first Food Loss and Waste reduction network roundtable for the fiscal year.
 At the meeting, we shared information on the challenges that our sales teams face on the issue of reducing Food Loss and Waste during distribution.
-Going forward, we plan to discuss examples of specific actions taken by Morinaga on Food Loss and Waste.
+At the 2nd Food Loss and Waste Reduction Network Roundtable held in February 2023, we proposed recipes that consumers can easily use in their daily lives as one of the methods for reducing food loss and waste.